minhui27/angular-5-animation-test/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.

+## TEST
+1. Click on the `menu` button on the top to toggle the side menu.
+2. Move the cursor in and out from the side menu to test the bug.
+(The bug will appear if the cursor is moved faster.)

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.